hpi-epic/BP2021/README.md

 ### Docker API

-There is a RESTful API written with the python libary FastAPI for communicating with docker container that can be found in `/docker`
+There is a RESTful API written with the python libary FastAPI for communicating with docker containers that can be found in `/docker`

 The API needs to run on `127.0.0.1:8000`.
 To start the API go to `/docker` and run